regnou/xebia-project/README.md

 ## Installation

-For development with a log level `DEBUG:
+For development with a log level `DEBUG`:
 ```sh
 $ mvn -Pdev install
 ```